Written by: Brianna Guild, MHSc SLP

 It is important to know that readers store "irregular" words in their memory in the same way they store "regular" words— by attending to letters and associating these with the sounds that they represent (Blevins, 2016).

 This means that we can help all words (decodable words, heart words, high frequency words) become sight words by promoting orthographic mapping— the process whereby readers connect the sounds in a word (phonemes) to the letters (spelling).
 This is crucial for storing printed words in long-term memory, which makes for a fluent reader!
-We can promote this process by supporting students to map sounds to letters using Elkonin boxes and other similar visuals and activities.
+We can promote this process by having students say the sound while they physically write the corresponding letter(s) during spelling tasks.
+It is also beneficial to use Elkonin boxes and other similar visuals and activities.

-Join the SLP Literacy Corner email newsletter to get access to exclusive free resources, including understanding terminology handouts (a helpful handout version of this information) as well as spelling screeners (6 syllable types and irregular/heart words) to help you assess your students’ word level spelling skills.
+Join the SLP Literacy Corner email newsletter to get access to exclusive free resources, including understanding terminology handouts (a helpful handout version of this information) as well as spelling screeners (decodable and irregular words) to help you assess your students’ word level spelling skills.
 Sign up here!

 If you're looking for spelling activities, check these out: